Seeking Small-Cap Moats: US Ecology

-That's why $750 million wide-moat US Ecology (ECOL) is a company that you should keep on your radar.
+That's why $750 million wide-moat US Ecology is a company that you should keep on your radar.
 The hazardous-waste management firm has impressed us so much, in fact, that we recently upgraded its moat to wide from narrow.

 We believe US Ecology's wide economic moat is derived from three sources:

 In our opinion, all of these factors should allow US Ecology to maintain pricing power and consistently generate returns above its cost of capital.

 A Number of Wise Moves

 US Ecology management has also made some smart capital-allocation decisions in recent years, which we believe have enhanced the company's economic moat.
 Notable capital-allocation decisions include the acquisition of Quebec-based Stablex in 2010 and the acquisition of a Michigan-based facility in 2012, which firmly established an eastern presence for the traditionally western-focused company.
 While these investments depressed returns on invested capital in the short run, they've begun to bear fruit more recently.

 We look favorably on management teams that are willing to sacrifice short-term performance to drive moat-enhancing, long-term value, as US Ecology has done over the past few years.
 Indeed, Morningstar industrials analyst Barbara Noverini wrote the following when US Ecology's moat was upgraded to wide in November:

 "In our view, augmenting the company’s largely western-based operating footprint with a landfill based in the east has improved US Ecology’s competitive position.
 Building out its eastern disposal network with the Stablex landfill and Michigan-based transfer station lessens US Ecology’s reliance on low-margin transportation services to capture hazardous-waste volumes originating in the east coast.
 We believe that over time, this dynamic will lead to higher sustainable treatment and disposal gross margins."